sshrizvi/DS-Python/Python/Articles/19_string_methods.md

 > If you have learned about Strings, try to solve the some problems.
 > Here is the link to the problems [Problems on Strings](/Notebooks/1_problems_on_strings.ipynb)

+> [!IMPORTANT]
+> If you have studied Article 16-19, I would suggest you to perform some task so that you can check on your learning.
+Here is the link : [Task 3](/Python/Tasks/task_3.ipynb)

 > [!TIP]
 > Link to Next Article
 > 🡺 [Complexity Analysis in Programming](/Python/Articles/20_complexity_analysis.md) 📊